eReuse/devicehub-teal/README.md

 Create a PostgreSQL database called *devicehub* by running [create-db](examples/create-db.sh):

-- In a Debian 9 terminal, execute the following two commands:
+- In a Debian 9 bash terminal, execute the following two commands:
   1. `sudo su - postgres`.
-  2. `bash examples/create-db.sh devicehub`.
+  2. `bash examples/create-db.sh devicehub dhub`,
+     and password `ereuse`.
-- In MacOS: `examples/create-db.sh devicehub`.
+- In MacOS: `bash examples/create-db.sh devicehub dhub`, and password `ereuse`.

 Create the tables in the database by executing in the same directory where `app.py` is: